scaucao/Channel_network-mesh/README.md

 # Channel_network-mesh
-This repository contains the initial mesh file for the numerical example: "Example 4: Flow through a 2D porous media with channel network" of the work:
+This repository contains the initial mesh file for the numerical example "Example 4: Flow through a 2D porous media with channel network" from the paper:

 S. Caucao, G.N.
 Gatica, and J.P.
 Ortega: A posteriori error analysis of a Banach spaces-based fully mixed FEM for double-diffusive convection in a fluid-saturated porous medium.
 Computational Geosciences, vol. 27, 2, pp. 289-316, (2023).
 Available in DOI: <a href="https://doi.org/10.1007/s10596-023-10195-5" target="_blank">10.1007/s10596-023-10195-5</a>